Bucket List Report: Surva International Festival of Masquerade Games Bulgaria

 How to Get There

 Bulgaria is finally breaking out of its hidden destination shell and is becoming an Eastern European spot to check out.
 But it’s not too late to beat the hordes of tourists that are overflowing other hot Euro destinations like France and Spain.
 With a new prominence in the global eye it’s not as tough as it once was to get a direct flight into Bulgaria.
-First Choice or Turkish Airlines are good options for reliable carriers that will get you in and out.
 The easiest and most affordable way to get there is to catch a flight into Sofia and then take the bus down to Pernik.

 The Quick and Dirty